Back to All Posts

 TLDR

 Compromised skin grafts and flaps are among the most urgent post-surgical complications surgeons face.
 FDA-approved hyperbaric oxygen therapy (HBOT) delivers concentrated oxygen directly to oxygen-deprived tissue, stimulates new blood vessel formation, and dramatically improves graft and flap survival rates.
 Medicare and most PPO insurance plans cover HBOT for this indication.
-At OxygenWell in Sherman Oaks and Calabasas, patients receive physician-supervised HBOT in hospital-grade chambers at 2.0–2.4 ATA, with full insurance coordination from the first call.
+At OxygenWell in Sherman Oaks and Calabasas, patients receive physician-led HBOT in hospital-grade chambers at 2.0–2.4 ATA, with full insurance coordination from the first call.

 What Is a Compromised Skin Graft or Flap?